MetOffice/lfric_core/documentation/source/how_to_use_it/technical_articles/logging.rst

 those written from rank 0.

-If an application outputs a log messages before the logging system has been initialised, the message is output to file but is prefixed by a warning message that states that the system has not yet been initialised.
+If an application outputs a log messages before the logging system has been initialised, the message is output to the standard unit for error reporting.
+The message is prefixed by a warning message that states that the system has not yet been initialised.

 As the uninitialised logging system has no knowledge of the application's parallelism, log messages written by multiple ranks of a